Los Angeles Lakers: 1968–1973: The arrival of Wilt Chamberlain

 The 1971–72 season brought several changes.
 Owner Jack Kent Cooke brought in Bill Sharman as head coach, and Elgin Baylor announced his retirement early in the season after realizing that his legs were not healthy enough.
 Sharman increased the team's discipline.
 He introduced the concept of the shootaround, where players would arrive at the arena early in the morning before a game to practice shots.
 They won 14 straight games in November and all 16 games played in December.
 They won three straight to open the year of 1972 but on January 9, the Milwaukee Bucks ended their winning streak by defeating the Lakers, 120–104.
 By winning 33 straight games, Los Angeles set a record for longest winning streak of any team in major American professional team sports.
 The Lakers won 69 games that season, which stood as the NBA record for 24 years until the Chicago Bulls won 72 games in 1995–96.
 Chamberlain averaged a low 14.8 points but led the league in rebounding at 19.2 a game.
 West's 9.7 assists per game (apg) led the league, he also averaged more than 25 points, and was named MVP of the 1972 NBA All-Star Game.
 The team failed to score 100 points just once all year, and at the end of the season, Bill Sharman was named Coach of the Year.
 The Lakers went on to reach the finals against the New York Knicks where they would avenge their 1970 finals loss by defeating them 4 games to 1.
 Chamberlain tallied 24 points and 29 rebounds in game five and won the NBA Finals Most Valuable Player Award.

 The Lakers won 60 games in the 1972–73 season, and took another Pacific Division title.
-Wilt Chamberlain, playing in his final season, again led the league in rebounding and set the still standing NBA record for field-goal percentage at 72.7%.
+Wilt Chamberlain, playing in his final season, again led the league in rebounding and set the NBA record for field-goal percentage at 72.7% which stood for several decades.
 The team defeated the Chicago Bulls in seven games in the conference semifinals, then the Golden State Warriors in five in the Western Division Finals.
 They played the New York Knicks in the 1973 NBA Finals.
 Los Angeles took the first game by three points, but New York won the series in five games.